Nasty, Romans & Vogons

 If your app provides notes on the road surfaces etc. keep in mind that they are automatically generated and only as good as the underlying mapping.
 This is a road tour and I have never had a problem on it.

 This is chalk country but that is usually only seen where the plateau has been dissected by a river.
-Elsewhere it is covered, mostly by boulder clay, first deposited and then diced, sliced and scoured through aeons of glaciation and erosion.
-In the valleys, more fertile loamy soils facilitate intensive arable farming.
+Elsewhere it is mostly covered by boulder clay, first deposited by glaciers and then diced, sliced, scoured and eroded away.
+In the valleys, more fertile loamy soils are intensively used for arable farming.

-In the Iron Age, the Belgic 'Catuvellauni' tribe took over the area from the Trinovantes and built an 'Oppida' or stronghold at Braughing, which is on this route and which later developed into a lively, commercial Roman settlement covering some 15 ha.
+In the Iron Age, the Belgic 'Catuvellauni' tribe built an 'Oppida' or stronghold at Braughing.
+It developed into a lively, commercial Roman settlement which vied with St Albans and covered some 15 ha.
 To picture it, think of a settlement of timber houses built around a few streets, with a few brick or stone public buildings such as a baths.
-Only a little further south, at Puckridge, was the intersection of Stane Street, Ermine Street and other major roads, all part of the system that started with the Appian Way in Rome and revolutionised European transport.
-There is nothing to see now, but Braughing is regarded as one of the most important archaeological sites in Hertfordshire.
+There is regarded as one of the most important archaeological sites in Hertfordshire but there is nothing to see now!

 The current pattern of settlement and cultivation began with the Saxons.
 One of the early tribes were known as the Brahingas who gave their name to Braughing.
 The villages are stuffed full of Listed Buildings and old churches.
 Some of the latter have Saxon origins traces of the latter See Link: Listed Buildings in Herts